Ramprasad-Group/polyga/tutorials/basic/analyzing.md

 ![pol length img](../../imgs/length_avg.png)

-Here we see the polymers are getting longer as time goes by.
+Here we see the polymer repeat units are getting longer as time goes by.
 If we actually wanted to synthesize these polymers, this increase in length would make that much more challenging.
 To understand why this is occuring, we'll have to examine our random forest models and fingerprints in a bit, but first, let's go over the code that facilitated this analysis.